-Geography - name and locate the world's seven continents and five oceans: kev human features. including: city, town, village, factory, farm, house, office, port, harbour and shop; use aerial photographs and plan perspectives to recognise landmarks and basic human and physical features; devise a simple map; and use and construct basic symbols in a key; use simple fieldwork and observational skills to study the geography of their school and its arounds and the key human and physical features of its surrounding environment.
+Geography - name and locate the world's seven continents and five oceans: kev human features. including: city, town, village, factory, farm, house, office, port, harbour and shop; use aerial photographs and plan perspectives to recognise landmarks and basic human and physical features; devise a simple map; and use and construct basic symbols in a key: use simple fieldwork and observational skills to study the geography of their school and its grounds and the key human and physical features of its surrounding environment.

-Science - identify and name a variety of common wild and garden plants, including deciduous and evergreen trees; identify and describe the basic structure of a variety of common flowering plants, including trees; observe changes across the four seasons: observe and describe weather associated with the seasons and how day length varies; observing closely, using simple equipment; using their observations and ideas to suggest answers to questions; gathering and recording data to help in answering auestions
+and evergreen trees; identify and describe the basic structure of a variety of common flowering plants, including trees; observe changes across the four seasons; observe and describe weather associated with the seasons and how day length varies; observing closely, using simple equipment; using their observations and ideas to suggest answers to questions; gathering and recording data to help in answering auestions

-Geogrpahy - name, locate and identify characteristics of the four countries and capital cities of the United Kingdom and its surrounding seas; identify seasonal and daily weather patterns in the United Kingdom and the location of hot and cold areas of the world in relation to the Equator and the North and South Poles; use aerial photographs and plan perspectives to recognise landmarks and basic human and physical features; devise a simple map; and use and construct basic symbols in a key; use simple fieldwork and observational skills to study the geography of their school and its grounds and the key human and physical features of its surrounding environment.
+Geogrpahy - name, locate and identify characteristics of the four countries and capital cities of the United Kingdom and its surrounding seas; identify seasonal and daily weather patterns in the United Kingdom and the location of hot and cold areas of the world in relation to the Equator and the North and South Poles; use aerial photographs and plan perspectives to recognise landmarks and basic human and physical features; devise a simple map; and use and construct basic symbols in a key; use simple fieldwork and observational skills to study the geography of their school and its arounds and the key human and physical features of its surrounding environment.

-Science - performing simple tests; identifying and classifying; using their observations and ideas to suggest answers to questions; gathering and recording data to help in answering questions memory that are significant nationally or globally; the lives of significant individuals in the past who have contributed to national and international achievements.
-Some should be used to compare aspects of life in different periods; significant historical events, people and places in their own locality; They should know where the people and events they study fit within a chronological framework and identify similarities and differences between ways of life in different periods; They should use a wide vocabulary of everyday historical terms; They should ask and answer questions, choosing and using parts of stories and other sources to show that they know and understand key features of events.
+suggest answers to questions; gathering and recording data to help in answering questions

+History- events beyond living memory that are significant nationally or globally; the lives of significant individuals in the past who have contributed to national and international achievements.
+Some should be used to compare aspects of life in different periods: significant historical events, people and places in their own locality; They should know where the people and events they study fit within a chronological framework and identify similarities and differences between ways of life in different periods; They should use a wide vocabulary of everyday historical terms; They should ask and answer questions, choosing and using parts of stories and other sources to show that they know and understand key features of events.